 If you already understand why your projects should be absolutely rooted in strategic assumptions, it remains to create a strategic brief, taking into account the necessary elements.
 The first is project vision.
 It should be formulated as a single sentence that summarizes the ultimate goal of the project.
 At any time during its implementation, all team members should be able to say why they are carrying out the project.
 Even if asked in the middle of the night.
 Another issue is strategic objectives - three to five key goals that support the vision of the project.
 Goals can focus on the look and feel of the project, the user experience, and even functionality.
 However, they should always be concise, clear and specific to the client's highest priorities.

 Another point is target group that is, a bulleted list of target audiences for the final product.
 It's a good idea to sort it by priority.
 The strategic brief must also include Keywords.
 However, it is not about SEO-related phrases, but rather a series of adjectives that describe how the client wants to be perceived.
 Knowing what your organization is not is just as important to help create the right impression among your target audience.
 It is important that they are included in the document reference points related to competition and customer aspirations.
-Whether you are creating a website, mobile app, kiosk, robot, Marketing plan or some other amazing product, it's important to be aware of what your competitors are doing and what inspires the customer.
+Whether you're building a website, mobile app, kiosk, robot, marketing plan, or other amazing product, it's important to be aware of what your competitors are doing and what inspires your customer.

 At the end, the strategic brief should include indicators of success.
 Answer the question of what are the key results that the client hopes to achieve by participating in the project?
 Importantly, the obtained effects should be measurable.